Cooper Norcross Health: Expansion

-In June 2004, Cooper University Hospital announced a $220 million expansion to the hospital's Health Sciences Campus that includes a new patient care pavilion attached to the existing facility.
+In June 2004, then Cooper University Hospital announced a $220 million expansion to the hospital's Health Sciences Campus that includes a new patient care pavilion attached to the existing facility.
 Subsequently, plans for the new patient care pavilion were expanded from six floors (211,000 sq ft.) to ten floors (312,000 sq ft.), with the inclusion of additional landscape improvements and patient amenity design features.

-Cooper University Hospital's pavilion project is part of the hospital's efforts to create a regional health science campus in Camden, which will also include a new $130 million Academic and Research Building, as well as a stem cell institute, cancer institute, clinical research building, clinical office building and additional off-street parking.
+Cooper Norcross Health's pavilion project is part of the hospital's efforts to create a regional health science campus in Camden, which will also include a new $130 million Academic and Research Building, as well as a stem cell institute, cancer institute, clinical research building, clinical office building and additional off-street parking.

 Designed by EwingCole of Philadelphia, the patient pavilion opened in December 2008 and the hospital's orientation was shifted from Haddon Avenue to Martin Luther King Boulevard, as visitors began entering the hospital through the new lobby and utilizing the Camden County Improvement Authority parking, which connects to the hospital via an enclosed walkway.

-The hospital is a planned stop on the Glassboro–Camden Line, an 18 mi diesel multiple unit (DMU) light rail system projected for completion in 2019, which will connect to the River LINE.
+The hospital is a planned stop on the Glassboro–Camden Line, an 18 mi diesel multiple unit (DMU) light rail system projected for completion in 2028, which will connect to the River LINE.

 In 2010, the hospital launched the first medical evacuation helicopter service in Cumberland County.

 In 2012, the American talk show host Kelly Ripa became an official spokesperson for Cooper.